johannessarpola/rs-hackernews-cli/readme.md

 This will be going for hiatus for some time after 0.0.1 as there's some other things I need to do.
 Not sure on when I'll return to this.

-Contributions anb feedback are welcome!
+Contributions and feedback are welcome!